MaterializeInc/materialize/doc/developer/platform/formalism.md

 ## The TVC Map

 To track these changing pTVCs over time, Materialize maintains a mutable *TVC map*.
 The keys in this map are `GlobalId`s, and the values are pTVCs.
-Each TVC has at most one `GlobalID` over the entire history of a Materialize cluster.
+Each `GlobalId` in the TVC map identifies a single logical TVC, and the pTVC that ID refers to at any point in wall-clock time corresponds to that TVC.
 In short, the TVC map allows one to ask "What is the current pTVC view of the TVC identified by `GlobalId` `gid`?

 The life cycle of each `GlobalId` follows several steps: